Frequently Asked Questions

 Can we find a Higgs boson?

-Can atoms or molecules be accelerated with DESY II?
+Can atoms or molecules be accelerated at DESY II?

 No. DESY II can accelerate only electrons.
 When they hit a target, they produce, via one intermediate step, a secondary beam composed of electrons and positrons (the anti-matter twins of electrons).
-The momentum of the beam entering the experimental area can be set by the user and it can range between 1 and 6 GeV/c.
-Additional details can be found here, together with information about detectors and other experimental facilities.
+The momentum of the beam entering the experimental area can be set by the user and it can range between 1 and 6 GeV/c at DESY.
+Additional details can be found in our beam and detector document in our useful documents.

-Is it feasible to recombine molecules (i.e. helium) with DESY II?
+Is it feasible to recombine molecules (i.e. helium) at DESY II?

 No. Our professional physicists just managed to produce hydrogen from protons and electrons.
 Recombining helium is more difficult.
 In addition the beam does not contain alpha particles.
-Its exact composition can be found here.
+Its exact composition can be found in our beam and detector document in our useful documents.

 Can we get an antimatter beam?

 Yes.
-The DESY II beam contains anti-electrons as described here.
+The beam at DESY II contains anti-electrons as described in our beam and detector document in our useful documents.

 What are the professional physicists at DESY doing with the beam?